gracelang/language/spec.md

 component types.
 The main use of intersection types is for augmenting types with new operations, and as as bounds on `where` clauses.

+[Must add rules to provide results if two types have same multi-part method name (and arities), but the type of parameters and return types differ.]

 ```
 U <: S; U <: T; ==> U <: (S & T)
 (S & T) <: S;    (S & T) <: T